 The continued use by Iowa of the gender specific terms “husband and wife” suggests that common-law marriages cannot be established by same-sex couples.
 This means that for now it is unlikely that the federal government would extend benefits to same-sex couples who would otherwise meet the requirements for a common-law marriage in Iowa.

 If you have entered into a same-sex common-law marriage in either Rhode Island or D.C., your marriage will be valid in any of the other states that recognize gay marriage.
-No other states, other than those listed below, will recognize a same-sex common law marriage.

 When Same-Sex Common Law Marriages Begin